sebthom/dockupdater/README.md

 ## Overview

-**Docupdater** will monitor (all or specified by a label) running docker containers and running service (in docker swarm) and update them to the (latest or tagged) available image in the remote registry.
+**Docupdater** will monitor (all or specified by a label) running docker containers and running service (in Docker swarm) and update them to the (latest or tagged) available image in the remote registry.

 - Push your image to your registry and simply wait your defined interval for docupdater to find the new image and redeploy your container autonomously.
 - Notify you via many platforms courtesy of [Apprise](https://github.com/caronc/apprise)